sg673/capstone/README.md

 - **NAS Delays**: National Airspace System delays
 - **Security Delays**: Security-related delays
 - **Late Aircraft Delays**: Previous flight delays
+> A flight is considered delayed when it arrived 15 or more minutes than the schedule.
+Delayed minutes are calculated for delayed flights only.
+When multiple causes are assigned to one delayed flight, each cause is prorated based on delayed minutes it is responsible for.
+The displayed numbers are rounded and may not add up to the total.

 ## Dashboard Features